⚠️ We are currently updating our 2020/21 tax guidance across the website

 provision of free childcare places: where the government meets the cost; or

-- tax-free childcare, which gradually rolled out during 2017 and opened up to all qualifying claimants from 14 February 2018, allows parents to put money into a childcare account to pay for childcare costs and for each 80p you put in the government will put in 20p (up to certain limits).
+tax-free childcare: a scheme where you put money into a childcare account to pay for childcare costs and for each 80p you put into the account the government will also put in 20p (up to certain limits).

-In some cases, you can use a combination of these schemes and in cases, you can only use one of the schemes.
+In some cases, you can use a combination of these schemes and in some cases, you can only use one of the schemes.
 Which option you choose will depend on your circumstances now as well as any known future changes.
 Sometimes applying for help through one scheme can stop support through another, so it is important to check the rules of each scheme carefully before deciding which to apply for.

 You should also bear in mind that if your circumstances or the rules change, you may need to look again at the options.

 We do not offer advice on how to choose a childcare provider.

 You can read more information about the options by following the links below.

 - Tax credits childcare support